Knowing What You Know Is Not Enough: Large Language Model Confidences Don't Align With Their Actions: Experimental Design 1: Utility-Maximization

-We further examine whether models bet \emph{directionally consistently} with their beliefs; here, directionally consistent means that models bet on the side of the market which offers them better odds than their beliefs.
-This eliminates the potential confounder of models simply being poor at sizing their bets appropriately.
+As with the coin toss experiment, we also examine whether models bet directionally consistently with their beliefs.
 We see in \Cref{fig:inconsistent_betting} that models often bet directionally inconsistently with their beliefs; in no scenario do models achieve more than a $79\%$ match rate, \textbf{and many strong models such as the GPT series exhibit inconsistency a \emph{majority} of the time}.
-We further verify that the correlation for each model's betting directions between the linear and logarithmic settings was around $85-90\%$, implying that \textbf{models are self-consistent in their actions, but that these actions are not consistent with their elicited beliefs}.
-This has deep repercussions for the use of LLMs in agentic and autonomous settings, or in reward-maximizing settings, where the choice of action the LLM takes is difficult to predict a priori, even with a good understanding of the LLMs’ beliefs about the outcome of the action.
+We further verify that the correlation for each model's betting directions between the linear and logarithmic settings is around $90\%$, implying that \textbf{models are self-consistent in their actions, but that these actions are not consistent with their elicited confidences}.